Nesamony Memorial Christian College

 Nesamony Memorial Christian College is an institution of arts and science in Marthandam, the second busiest town in Kanyakumari district, Tamil Nadu, India.
 The college was run by Kanyakumari Diocese of the Church of South India.
 It is one of the three colleges of the southern districts, along with Scott Christian College and South Travancore Hindu College, to be accredited by NAAC as a 5 Star institution.
+The college is ranked 42nd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 History

 In the year 1868, Rev. James Emlyn from New Castle, U.K. an LMS missionary bought the lands where the college is located now.
 Rev. Robert Sinclair, who succeeded Rev. Emlyn in the year 1910, built a bungalow and started a boarding school on the campus measuring 32 acres.

 After independence, the long-felt need for a college at Marthandam resulted in the starting of the Christian College in June 1964 by the Kanyakumari Diocese of the Church of South India.
-The executive committee of the diocese, which met on 4 January, 1964, entrusted the responsibility of raising funds for the buildings needed to an ad-hoc committee consisting of Messrs.
+The executive committee of the diocese, which met on 4 January 1964, entrusted the responsibility of raising funds for the buildings needed to an ad-hoc committee consisting of Messrs.
 N. Dennis, Ex.
 MP(Convener) G.A.
 Ambrose, J. Nesamony, P.S.
 Wilson and Rev. M.Amose.
 The Diocese set apart sufficient extent of wetlands as an endowment to satisfy the university requirement.
 The public in and around Marthandam, the parents, students and members of the teaching and non-teaching staff took a keen interest in the growth of the college and contributed substantial amounts at different times for its development.

 With the permission of the Madras University, the Pre-University class was started in 1964 with just 171 students.
 The college was inaugurated on 6 August 1964 by the then Bishop Rt.
 Rev. I.R.H.
 Gnanadason.

 In June 1984, the college was renamed as Nesamony Memorial Christian College in recognition of the service rendered by the late Thiru.
 A. Nesamony M.A, B.L to the Kanyakumari Diocese of the Church of South India.

 The college is accredited with "A" Grade by the NAAC.